 As a graduate student, my role in the study was to design, implement and analyze the qualitative interview protocol.
 The goal of the qualitative interview section of the study was to obtain information that reaches beyond the scope of the quantitative survey alone.
 The qualitative interviews sought to assess the intervention, as well as the participant's overall experience as a study participant.

 Lachance, Teresa, "Urine Cotinine in Children and Parental Behavior Modification: A Pilot Study" (2017).
-Muskie School Capstones.
+Muskie School Capstones and Dissertations.
 132.